 Is Vietnam easy to travel?

-Vietnam is a straightforward place to travel.
-Locals are friendly and want to help.
+Vietnam is a straightforward place to travel, for both the seasoned traveler and the novice backpackers.
+Even in the most rural of areas, you are likely to find a convenience store (run from someone’s home) with cold drinks and snacks.
+Locals are friendly and keen to help lost and wandering tourists.
 English is also widely spoken these days.
 Where there is no English, there is the internet, and Google Translate has Vietnamese very well understood.
+So you don’t have to.

-Petty crime is common in tourist areas, but the locals are wonderful people outside of such areas.
+Petty crime can be common in tourist areas, where opportunity lies.
+But the locals are wonderful people, and often seem to undertake this duty of making your Vietnam experience as amazing as possible.
 Violent crime is nearly unheard of.
-You feel safe traveling all parts of this country.
+You feel safe traveling all parts of this country, whether it be solo or in a group.

 How do Taxi’s work?

-Unfortunately, most people’s “welcome to Vietnam” starts by getting ripped off by an airport taxi.
-Download the app “grab” (Same as uber).
-Familiarize yourself with it before departure.
-Only use grab when in Vietnam.
+Unfortunately, most people’s introduction to Vietnam begins with getting ripped off by an airport taxi.
+Download the app “Grab” (Same as uber) and familiarize yourself with it before departure.
+Only use Grab when in Vietnam.
 The fares are set and very cheap!
-The app is in English and easy to use.
+The address can be set in the app and you can track your route as you go.
+No need to worry about dodgy taxi drivers taking the long way around.
+The app is also in English and easy to use.

 How do I order food?